Josh Stewart (American football)

-Josh Stewart (born October 22, 1992) is an American football wide receiver who is a free agent.
+Josh Stewart (born October 22, 1992) is an American former football wide receiver.
 He played college football at Oklahoma State.

-Early years
+Early life

 Stewart attended John H. Guyer High School in Denton, Texas with future college teammates Jimmy Bean and J.W.
 Walsh.
 Originally committed to Texas A&M, he switched to Oklahoma State Cowboys in 2011.

 College career

 As a freshman in 2011, Stewart was a wide receiver and kick returner.
 He caught 18 passes for an average of 15.3 yards per catch.
 He had 261 kickoff return yards for an average of 20.1 per carry.
 In his sophomore year, he had 101 receptions (an average of 7.8 per game, third-best in the Big 12 Conference).

-After his junior season, he announced he would forgo his remaining eligibility and enter the 2014 NFL Draft.
+After his junior season, he announced he would forgo his remaining eligibility and enter the 2014 NFL draft.

 Professional career

 Stewart went undrafted in the 2014 NFL Draft.

 Tennessee Titans

 Stewart was signed as an undrafted free agent on May 12, 2014.
 24 days later, on June 5, he suffered a serious Achilles tendon injury and was subsequently placed on waivers.